Time-Varying Graph Learning with Constraints on Graph Temporal Variation: Static and Time-Varying Graph Factor Analysis

-This corresponds to the assumption, that signal energy tends to be concentrated in the low frequencies and thus encourages graph signal smoothness.
-Equations (\ref{eq:factora}) and (\ref{eq:hprob}) lead to the conditional probability of ${\bf x}$ given ${\bf h}$:
+This corresponds to the assumption that signal energy tends to be concentrated in the low frequencies and thus encourages graph signal smoothness. \eqref{eq:factora} and \eqref{eq:hprob} lead to the conditional probability of ${\bf x}$ given ${\bf h}$:

-From (\ref{eq:hprob}) and (\ref{eq:condx}), the marginal distribution of ${\bf x}$ is given by:
+From \eqref{eq:hprob} and \eqref{eq:condx}, the marginal distribution of ${\bf x}$ is given by:

-Note that the fact ${\bf L}^{\dagger} = {\bf U \Lambda^{\dagger} U^{\transp}}$ is used in the derivation of (\ref{eq:margix}).
-The marginal distribution in (\ref{eq:margix}) indicates that a graph signal ${\bf x}$ can be generated by the degenerate multivariate Gaussian distribution whose precision matrix is the graph Laplacian of the underlying graph.
-The maximum a posteriori estimation of ${\bf h}$ leads to the following problem:
+Note that the fact ${\bf L}^{\dagger} = {\bf U \Lambda^{\dagger} U^{\transp}}$ is used in the derivation of \eqref{eq:margix}.
+The marginal distribution in \eqref{eq:margix} indicates that a graph signal ${\bf x}$ can be generated by the degenerate multivariate Gaussian distribution whose precision matrix is the graph Laplacian of the underlying graph.
+Signals generated from the distribution \eqref{eq:margix} satisfy graph stationarity \cite{perraudin2017} because their covariance and graph Laplacian are jointly diagonalizable by the eigenvectors of the graph Laplacian.
+The maximum a posteriori estimation of ${\bf h}$ leads to the following problem \cite{dong2016}:

 where ${\bf y} = {\bf Uh}$ and ${\bf y}$ is regarded as a noiseless signal.
-If the observed signal ${\bf x}$ is noise-free, this optimization problem finds the graph Laplacian that minimizes the smoothness measure as in (\ref{eq:smooth}).
+This problem is solved by an optimization that alternates denoising and graph learning steps \cite{dong2016}.
+However, this optimization cannot guarantee the convergence to the optimal solution in general.
+To avoid this, by assuming $\mathbf{y} = \mathbf{x}$, \eqref{eq:dongf} is reformulated as the problem of finding the graph Laplacian that minimizes the smoothness measure $\mathbf{x}^{\transp}\mathbf{Lx}$ under some constraints \cite{kalofolias2016, kalofolias2017, chepuri2017}.